 - Incubators also provide assistance and resources for conducting market research.

 - They also help the start-ups in sorting their accounting books.

 - Incubators bring credibility to the company.
 This helps the company to get loans and credit facilities from financial institutions.

-- Business incubators also act as mentors and advisors and assist the start-ups in all sorts of business-related issues.
+- Business incubators also act as mentors and advisors and assist start-ups in all sorts of business-related issues.

-Types of Business Incubator
+Types of Business Incubators

 Majorly there are four types of incubators prevailing in the market today.
 These are:

-Objective – to enhance the entrepreneurial spirit and help the start-up to keep up with others in the industry
+Objective – To enhance the entrepreneurial spirit and help the start-up to keep up with others in the industry.